 Explore the area by foot.
 Stop at must-sees like The Arts Centre, Dockyard Clayworks and Dockyard Glass to see local craftspeople at work.
 While you're here, get a three-day bus and ferry pass and start planning with a locally made scoop (or two) of Alex & Pete’s Artisan Ice-Cream in hand.
 It’s a 10-minute bus ride to lunch at local-favourite Woody’s to enjoy their famed fish sandwich dockside.
 After washing it down with a cold ginger beer, get back on the bus – look out for the pink stop – to head to the astonishing South Shore Beaches.

 Hop a bus back to Dockyard with enough time to freshen up in your cabin and grab a bite before booking a Gosling’s Rum Tasting Cruise with Fantasea.
-It departs Dockyard at 7.30 pm and is not only a way to learn the history of rum on the island – perhaps the island's best-known export – but a great way to better learn about Bermuda.
+The quintessential twilight Bermuda cruise, the itinerary begins with departure from Dockyard at 7.30 pm and is not only a way to learn the history of rum on the island – perhaps the island's best-known export – but a great way to better learn about Bermuda.
 Cruise along as captain, crew and Gosling’s ambassadors regale you with historical morsels and personal tales of the gorgeous homes you see along the way.
 At the end you’ll have an opportunity to purchase the rums duty free.

 While one country, the island of Bermuda is actually a long ribbon of land made up of 181 islands that take on the shape of a fish hook.
 A fine way to see it is from the water and during cruise season, Bermuda's ferry runs from end to end.
 Take the early boat from Dockyard to St. George's to spend a day in the former capital and UNESCO world heritage site, a spot that begs for exploration.